salildz/GoldenLuck/README.md

 Github Link: https://github.com/salildz/GoldenLuck

-Salih Yildiz:
+Salih Yildiz
 Created the base of the code.
 Created BlackJack game.
 Created bank class.
 Did the designs of the classes.
-Onur Kahan:
+Onur Kahan
 I coded the Poker game and Bet System for each game.
-Ferit Akyildiz:
+Ferit Akyildiz
 I coded the login and register system.I also coded the Slot game.
-Adnan Arda Simsar:
+Adnan Arda Simsar
 I coded member classes , CoinFlip game , RockPaperScissor game and wrote down the doxygen comments.